Skip to main content

 Because the SEO content you create today can pull in visitors for you months, even years, down the line.

-And that’s the beauty of it – SEO delivers a return on investment long after your campaign ends.
+And that’s the beauty of it - SEO delivers a return on investment long after your campaign ends.
+But the question is how do you incorporate SEO into your website copy?

-Well, that’s where SEO copywriting comes into play: the art of writing content that’s both SEO-friendly and engaging to readers.
+Well, that’s where SEO copywriting comes into play: the art of writing content that’s both SEO-friendly andengaging to readers.

 Two birds, one stone.